Flatt and Scruggs: History

 Scruggs, who had always shown progressive tendencies, experimented on duets with saxophonist King Curtis and added songs by the likes of Bob Dylan to the group's repertoire.
 Flatt, a traditionalist, did not like these changes, and the group broke up in 1969.
 Following the breakup, Lester Flatt founded the Nashville Grass and Scruggs led the Earl Scruggs Revue.
-Flatt died in 1979, at the age of 64.
+Flatt died of heart failure in Nashville, Tennessee, May 11, 1979 at the age of 64.
+Scruggs died from natural causes on March 28, 2012 in a Nashville hospital.

 Flatt and Scruggs were elected to the Country Music Hall of Fame in 1985.

-In 2003, they ranked No. 24 on CMT's 40 Greatest Men of Country Music, one of only four non-solo artists to make the list (The Eagles, Alabama, and Brooks & Dunn are the others).
+In 2003, they ranked No. 24 on CMT's 40 Greatest Men of Country Music, one of only four non-solo artists to make the list (Eagles, Alabama, and Brooks & Dunn are the others).

-Scruggs died from natural causes on March 28, 2012 in a Nashville hospital.